-What is Dogecoin and how do you invest in it?
+What is Dogecoin and where can you buy it?

 Much meme.
 Many lolz.
 And so on.